Pico Goblin review: standalone VR headset

-This affordable headset comes packed separately to the headset straps and controller.
+This affordable headset comes packed separately from the headset straps and controller.
 With regards to the controller, it looks similar to those that accompany the Daydream or Gear VR headsets.
 The remote is a light device with two buttons and has a reasonably ergonomic design, clickable touchpad.

-The main headset is made of plastic, and in our case is white, grey and silver, and comes with a thick black rubber foam for the face to rest on.
+The main headset is made of plastic, and in our case is white, grey, and silver, and comes with thick black rubber foam for the face to rest on.
 In addition, the straps are adjustable with velcro for an easy fit and adjustment to the user’s head.
 Initial impressions are that this virtual reality headset is compact and designed to travel well.

 - VR headset

 - Head strap